 The first Android TV 9 devices with xHE-AAC are available from various manufacturers including Philips, Nvidia, TCL and Xiaomi, while the first Fire OS 7-based products are offered by Amazon (Fire TV Cube Gen 2, Fire HD 10 tablet), Grundig and JVC. xHE-AAC is also supported in browsers (Safari, Chrome and Firefox) on iOS 13 devices.

 xHE-AAC enables users of these products to enjoy uninterrupted streaming with all types of content – such as movies, music, audiobooks or podcasts.
 It is also ideal for digital radio broadcasting. xHE-AAC offers maximum coding efficiency with a usable bit rate range that spans from 12 kbit/s to 500 kbit/s and above for stereo services.
 This helps video and audio streaming providers to overcome audio bandwidth constraints and thereby facilitates an enhanced, more reliable consumer experience.
 Such efficiency is particularly crucial in emerging markets where consumers still rely on 2G or 3G connections.

-Fraunhofer played a substantial role in the development of the xHE-AAC and MPEG-D DRC standards and provides the default codec implementations for the Android operating system (available in the FDK2 AAC Codec Library).
+Fraunhofer played a substantial role in the development of xHE-AAC and the MPEG-D DRC standard and provides the default codec implementations for the Android operating system (available in the FDK2 AAC Codec Library).

 Professional xHE-AAC encoder software is available directly from Fraunhofer IIS or its streaming equipment partners, such as Modulation Index or Telos. xHE-AAC and MPEG-D DRC patents are included in the AAC patent licensing program administered by VIA Licensing at no additional cost.